my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

   If your licence not arriving in this time, phone 0300 790 6801 8am-7pm Mon-Fri; or 8am-2pm Sat.

+  - Sent out application on <span style='color:#32CD32'>Sep 26</span>, 2023.
+Called on Oct 17 to check its status, they said that the card is sent out on Friday, Oct 13, taking 3 working days to deliver.

 - You only need to apply for your full licence if:

   - you did not give your provisional photocard driving licence to the examiner after the test, for example because you need to use it as ID